pthom/imgui_bundle/bindings/imgui_bundle/Readme_pypi.md

 one year at full time.

 The bindings are auto-generated thanks to an advanced parser, so that they are easy to keep up to date.
-I’ll give more information about the bindings generator a bit later in 2023.

 Please be tolerant if you find issues!
 Dear ImGui Bundle is developed for free, under a very permissive license, by one main author (and most